• Skip to primary navigation

 • I like to serve this tossed in salads or noodles, I even have a watermelon feta salad that uses this pickled daikon which I find adds a nice sweet and tart flavor that balances the saltiness and sweetness from the watermelon and feta.

-• You can also add pickled daikon radish to charcuterie platters, tacos, or fresh rice spring rolls.
+• You can also add quick pickled daikon radish to charcuterie platters, tacos, or fresh rice spring rolls.

 • Chop it up and mix them into creamy salads (potatoes salads, tuna salads) to break up the heaviness